 The Good Web Guide

-“Too many websites are dull as ditchwater and out of date.
+“Many a village website is dull as ditchwater and out of date.
 The Visit Nunney website is different.
 It’s fresh, lively and packed with all kinds of up to date news, pictures, useful information, reviews, fascinating and well-researched local history articles, things to do, Parish Council news, advertisements, a local calendar and loads more.
 It’s a real eye-opener.”

 John Webb, Postlebury News